HomeSpan/HomeSpan/docs/Overview.md

    new Service::LightBulb();
     new Characteristic::On();

-  new SpanAccessory()        // Table Lamp with Dimmable Light new Service::LightBulb();
+  new SpanAccessory();        // Table Lamp with Dimmable Light new Service::LightBulb();
     new Characteristic::On();
     new Characteristic::Brightness(50);     // initializes default brightness to be 50%